-The purpose of the Distinguished Service and Engaged Research Graduate Student Award (DSERGSA, or DSERG for short) is to recognize outstanding scholarship and service by a graduate student that advances DEIA within AAAL and the wider field.
+The purpose of the Distinguished Service and Engaged Research Graduate Student Award (DSERGSA, or DSERG for short) is to recognize outstanding scholarship and service by a graduate student that advances JEDI within AAAL and the wider field.
 More specifically, the DSERG Award is awarded to a graduate student (i.e., a student member of AAAL at the time of application and enrolled in a university Master's, Ph.D., or Ed.D. program in applied linguistics or a related field) whose service and engaged research endeavors (1) promote the interests of traditionally underrepresented or minoritized groups in the field of applied linguistics, (2) raise public awareness of important social issues connected to language, and (3) increase the opportunities for collaboration and dialogue among all members of AAAL.
 This award is to be given annually.
 The awardee(s) and their work will be recognized through social media and publications by the Graduate Student Council and AAAL Office.
-This award differs from the Diversity, Equity, Inclusion, and Access (DEIA) Graduate Student Award (GSA), which is a travel award given to a graduate student to support their attendance at the AAAL annual conference and is adjudicated by a separate committee.
+This award differs from the Justice, Equity, Diversity, and Inclusion (JEDI) Graduate Student Award (GSA), which is a travel award given to a graduate student to support their attendance at the AAAL annual conference and is adjudicated by a separate committee.

-- a) The Committee is made of 4-5 members, appointed by the President: the Graduate Student Council Chair and/or Co-Chair, the secretary of GSC Diversity subcommittee, one representative (typically Chair or Co-Chair) of the Public Engagement and Education Committee (PAEC), and one liaison to the Executive Committee, such as a Member-at-Large.
-Immediate past or present GSC leaders at any level of the GSC are ineligible for this award. - b) The Chair shall be appointed by the President prior to the annual business meeting.
+- a) The Committee is made of 4-5 members, appointed by the President: The Graduate Student Council Chair and/or Co-Chair, the secretary of GSC Diversity sub-committee, one representative (typically Chair or Co-Chair) of the Public Engagement and Education Committee (PAEC), and one liaison to the Executive Committee, such as a Member-at-Large.
+Immediate past or present GSC leaders at any level of the GSC are ineligible for this award. - b) The Chair shall be appointed by the President Elect prior to the annual business meeting.
 Generally, the Chair will be one of the members from the previous year's adjudication committee for continuity.
 If not, the new GSC co-chairs can be invited to serve, one of whom will chair the committee.
 One member of the GSC diversity subcommittee can also be invited to serve.
 Other members could serve a one-two year term on the Committee, depending on whether they remain in their respective GSC and PAEC leadership roles.
-New members can be appointed to the committee by the 2nd VP or designate to replace those who no longer serve as chairs/co-chairs of GSC or GSC diversity subcommittee member, or PAEC, with at least one PAEC member each year. - c) The Committee Chair shall submit a report regarding the adjudication and outcome, and issues that arose or other recommendations (if any) by December 1st - d) The President shall notify the recipient of the award.
+New members can be appointed to the committee by the 2nd VP or designate to replace those who no longer serve as chairs/co-chairs of GSC or GSC diversity subcommittee member, or PAEC, with at least one PAEC member each year.

+- c) The Committee Chair shall submit a report regarding the adjudication and outcome, and issues that arose or other recommendations (if any) by December 1st. - d) The President shall notify the recipient of the award.

-- a) Timeline - March: Chair to review and revise the call for nominations; call for nominations announced - June 1: Nomination deadline - June-November: Committee undertakes review and deliberation - November 30: Committee completes review and deliberation process (if not earlier) - December 1: Committee notifies the AAAL Office of the award results - December 15: Deadline for President to notify the winner b) Procedures
+- a) Timeline - March: Chair to review and revise the call for nominations; call for nominations announced - June 1: Nomination deadline - June-July: Committee undertakes review and deliberation - July 15: Committee notifies the AAAL Business Office of the award results - July 31: Deadline for President to notify the winner b) Procedures